The Nitty Gritty

 2022 Women's Premium

 2023 RACE PREMIUMS ARE TBA.

 Relay runners get a long sleeve T with the 20th Anniversary logo emblazoned on the front.
 The race distance is displayed down the spine on the back of the shirt.

 All items are black in color and cut in gender specific sizes SM to 2XL.
 Women’s shirts cut to be fitted are V-neck; Men’s more loose cut and are crew neck.
 Fabric is a blended 65% polyester and 35% rayon.

-TEAM RELAY FINISHER MEDAL
+TEAM RELAY FINISHER MEDALS ARE TBA.

 Team Relay Information